Warren & Migliaccio, L.L.P.

 Navigating the Divorce Process in Texas

 The divorce process in Texas can be complex and emotionally challenging.
+Divorcing parties must navigate various legal procedures, including asset discovery and property division, as they work toward resolving their divorce matters.
 It’s important to understand the steps involved and seek the guidance of an experienced family law attorney to protect your rights and interests.

 Filing for Divorce

-The first step in the Texas divorce process is filing a petition for divorce with the appropriate court.
+If you decide to file for divorce before your spouse, the first step is filing a petition for divorce with the appropriate court.
 The petition must include grounds for divorce, such as adultery, and any requests for property division, spousal support, or child custody.
+During the proceedings, the court may issue a court order regarding property, custody, or exclusive use of the marital residence.

 Once the petition is filed, the other spouse must be served with the divorce papers.
 They have 20 days to file a response, or the court may grant a default judgment.